-Private schools do not have suitability scores, so an equivalent evaluation needs to be arrived at.
-In order to address this a discussion with the school manager to consider the Scottish Governments evaluation matrix (available here https://www.gov.scot/publications/suitability-core-facts-publication/) needs to take place.
+Private schools do not have suitability scores, therefore an equivalent evaluation needs to be arrived at.
+In order to address this a discussion with the school manager to consider the Scottish Governments evaluation matrix (available here School estates: suitability reporting core facts - gov.scot (www.gov.scot)) needs to take place.
 This will then give a suitability score that can be used to arrive at an appropriate allowance.